Do I Have to Quit My Job to Be an Elderly Caregiver For My Parents?12 minute read

 During this conversation, show your parent the utmost respect by letting them openly voice their opinions and preferences.
 Ask open-ended questions that foster a sense of dialogue and lets your parent express their needs comfortably.
 Bring a notebook and pen and detail the answers to their questions for your consideration later on as you bring all the necessary factors together to make your decisions in regard to becoming a primary caregiver and quitting your job.

-Among The Questions You Should Be Asking During This Conversation Should Include The Following Topics:
+Questions You Should be Asking During this Conversation Should Include the Following Topics:

 - How is their overall health these days?